Celebrate The Long Run

 What does it take to build a resilient business?
 What significant challenges did you have to overcome along the way?
 These were just some of the questions we put to some of our long-term downtown Duncan business owners currently coming up on their 30 year anniversaries.

 The year was 1991 and the downtown Duncan we know and love today looked a lot different.
-Of course, mainstays like Martins Menswear were still around but the economic doldrums of the 1980s had left many storefronts empty.
+Of course, mainstays like Martins Menswear were still around but the economic downturn of the 1980s had left many storefronts empty.
 Nonetheless, where some see demise, others see opportunity.
-It was at this time that there seemed to be a kind of confluence of inspiration among a group of determined and motivated business owners who would go on to open the very businesses we’re recognizing today.
+At this time a group of determined and motivated business owners were inspired to open the very businesses we’re recognizing today.

 If you’ve ever asked someone “where should I grab a bite to eat?” in downtown Duncan, it’s likely that you’ve been directed to either Just Jakes or the Craig Street Brew Pub, two anchor restaurants owned by Lance and Liz Steward and beloved by many.